Skip to main content

 Prostate Cancer

 While research findings are inconsistent, depleted uranium has been suggested to increase the risk of prostate cancer.
-Military personnel are more likely to be exposed to depleted uranium, which could have contributed to the increased risk of prostate cancer and incidence rates.
+Military personnel are more likely to be exposed to depleted uranium.
+This could have contributed to the increased risk of prostate cancer and incidence rates.

 Conclusions

-Ultimately, findings of similarities and differences in incidence rates between military personnel and the general population according to cancer, race, and gender over time suggest that further research on risk factors and cancer screening practices in the military are warranted.
-Such research may lead to a better understanding of etiology and the development of preventative strategies for both populations.
+These findings suggest that further research is warranted on risk factors and cancer screening practices in the military.
+This may lead to a better understanding of etiology and the development of preventative strategies for both populations.

 About the Author